Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 • Feb 9 Mars Mission Postponed — SpaceX shifted focus to lunar development first.
 No new timeline for sending Optimus to Mars.

-• Jan 28 Model S/X Production Ending — Tesla discontinuing Model S and Model X in Q2 2026, converting Fremont lines to Optimus manufacturing. $20 billion CapEx for 2026 (more than doubled).
+• Jan 28 Model S/X Production Ending — Tesla discontinuing Model S and Model X in Q2 2026, converting Fremont lines to Optimus manufacturing. $20 billion CapEx initially announced for 2026 (later raised to over $25B at Q1 earnings).

 • Jan 28 Musk Admits Robots Not Doing “Useful Work” — On Q4 2025 earnings call, Musk acknowledged Optimus units are primarily for learning, not productive tasks.
 Called it “still very much in the R&D phase.”